 As a policy tool, tax rates can change quickly, causing a nation’s relative competitiveness to swing.
 However, Canada’s persistently high top tax rates may make it less attractive for top earners to settle here.

 Personal income tax rates can influence how attractive a jurisdiction is for international talent.
 In this regard, Canada can be viewed as uncompetitive relative to the United States.

 The marginal tax wedge measures the share of an increase in labour costs that is paid in taxes and social security contributions less cash benefits.
 Canada’s marginal tax wedge for an average earner with no kids was 39.5 percent in 2017 compared to the US average rate of 43.6 percent.59 However, Canada’s income tax rates for higher earners are less competitive relative to the United States:

 - For Canadians earning 2.5 times the average wage (just over US$100,000), the marginal income tax wedge is nearly 45 percent, compared to 37 percent in the US.60

-- For earners in the highest tax bracket, the marginal income tax wedge is just over 54 percent in Canada compared to just over 49 percent in the US.61
+- For earners in the highest tax bracket, the marginal income tax wedge is just over 54 percent in Canada compared to just over 49 percent in the United States.61

-- Moreover, top tax rates apply at lower income levels in Canada compared to the US.
+- Moreover, top tax rates apply at lower income levels in Canada compared to the United States.
 Canadians face top tax rates at an income of roughly US$175,000 while, in 2017, Americans started paying top rates once they earned above US$420,000.

 2018 changes to the federal US tax structure widen the gap between the two countries' top tax rates.
 The federal US top statutory tax rate decreased by 2 percentage points and the top income threshold increased to US$500,000 for states with a flat income tax regime.